Students work hard, but they need mental rests sprinkled into the day. That’s where these exciting brain breaks for 5th

 Beforehand, grab as many pieces of 8.5 x 11 paper that correspond to the number of learners.
 (Recycled paper is good for this.)

 On each paper, write a fun action such as hop on one (1) foot, pat your head, blink super fast, etc. It’s best not to repeat actions.

-On the count of 3, students hurl the balls at a classmate.
+On a count of 3, students hurl the balls at a classmate.
 Then everyone must quickly grab a ball.

 One at a time, they open their balls and complete the action for all to see.
 This brain break for kids creates much silliness and causes great laughter!